 Example 1.
 Lender has a $3,000 judgment lien against Abigail.
 The lien is attached to Abigail's jewelry, which is worth $8,000.
 Abigail files Chapter 7 and is able to exempt $6,000 of the value of her jewelry, leaving $2,000 nonexempt.
 Abigail can avoid $1,000 of Lender's lien, leaving a lien in place worth $2,000, which Abigail will have to pay back if she wants to keep her jewelry.

 Example 2.
 Andy borrowed money from Bank A to buy his car.
 The car is worth $20,000, and he still owes $5,000 on the car loan.
 Andy has $15,000 in equity in his car.
 Bank B sues Andy on a different debt, gets a judgment of $10,000, and records its judgment lien, which attaches to the equity in Andy's car.
 Andy files Chapter 7 and agrees to repay his car loan and keep the car.
-Without the judgment lien, the equity in the car is $15,000.
-Under the laws of Andy's state, he can exempt up to $7,000 of that equity, leaving $8,000 nonexempt.
+Without the judgment lien, the equity is $15,000.
+Under the laws of Andy's state, he can exempt up to $7,000 of the value of a vehicle, leaving $8,000 nonexempt.
 The judgment lien will be reduced to $8,000, and Andy will have to pay that amount to Bank B (in addition to the $5,000 he owes Bank A.)

-Your Statement of Intention in Chapter 7 is a form that you file in court, in which you list all secured debts, including judgment liens, and you must notify the court whether you intend to repay these debts and keep the liened property or surrender the property and discharge the debts.
-There is an option on that form called "property claimed as exempt," which you must check if you want to avoid the lien.
+Your Statement of Intention in Chapter 7 is a form that you file in court, in which you list all secured debts, including judgment liens.
+You must notify the court whether you intend to repay these debts and keep the liened property or surrender the property and discharge the debts.
+That form includes an option called "property claimed as exempt" which you must check if you want to avoid the lien.

-You must then file a motion with the court requesting that the lien be avoided.
+You will then file a motion with the bankruptcy court, requesting that the lien be avoided.
 If no one responds, the court will enter an order avoiding the lien.
 If the creditor files a response, the court will hold a hearing at which you can produce evidence that the lien is avoidable.
-The court will then enter an order either avoiding the lien or leaving the lien intact.
+The court will enter an order either avoiding the lien or leaving the lien intact.